 Openness to experience comprises nine facets.
 One facet was identified as a method factor and eliminated, because it solely contained negatively formulated items and no coherent underlying trait could be identified.
 Furthermore another facet (Intellect) was added, because the remaining facets lacked an intellectual content.
 The facets of Openness are named Creativity, Wish for variety, Open-mindedness, Interest in reading, Artistic interests, Wish to analyze, Willingness to learn, Sensitivity and Intellect.

-The items to each facet are listed in the appendix (A).

 Results of CFA and ESEM

-: All measurement models for the facets fitted well, results are summarized in Table 3.
-In this table models with five items only are presented with their respective model fit.
-The 5-item facets normally outperform the models including all items regarding model fit.
+All measurement models for the facets fitted well, results are summarized in Table 3.

 < Table 3 here caption=“Model fit for each facet”)>